Jonathan Taylor Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 - He also averages 29.3 receiving yards per game, catching 32 passes for 322 yards and two touchdowns.

-- The Colts, who rank fourth in the NFL in points scored, have attempted a pass 53.3% of the time while running the ball 46.7% of the time.
+- The Colts, who rank fourth in the NFL in points scored, have dropped back to pass 53.3% of the time while opting for the ground attack 46.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Taylor's matchup with the Buccaneers.